EPIC working groups

 Progress in prevention and treatment of late-onset neurodegenerative disorders such as Alzheimer's disease and Parkinson's disease is hampered by the restricted understanding of the biological and environmental causes underlying the pathophysiology.

 This includes knowledge about gene—environment interactions, which are widely accepted as major determinants of risk, but experimental evidence in this field is very limited.
 Also, little is known about biomarker changes that precede the onset of overt clinical signs of the neurodegenerative process.

-An important aim of the Neurodegeneration Working Group is therefore to evaluate comprehensive risk models and to identify pre-diagnostic biomarkers of early detection and disease progression.
+An important aim of the Neurodegenerative Diseases Working Group is therefore to evaluate comprehensive risk models and to identify pre-diagnostic biomarkers of early detection and disease progression.